canokeys/canokey-stm32/README.md

 make canokey.bin
 ```

-Then download the firmware file `canokey.bin` to the STM32 with flash programming tools.
+Then download the firmware file `canokey.bin` to the STM32 with flash programming tools (e.g., ST-Link Utility if you use the NUCLEO-L432KC, or the [dfu-util](https://github.com/z4yx/dfu-util), or the [WebDFU](https://dfu.canokeys.org)).

-## Initialize and Test
+### Initialize and Test

 Prerequisites: